shuheitnk/S-ELA/README.md

 # ScalarELA

-`ScalarELA` is an R package for scalarization-based Exploratory Landscape Analysis (ELA).
+`ScalarELA` is an R package for Scalarization-based Exploratory Landscape Analysis (ELA).
 This package allows you to compute landscape features for various optimization problems.

 ## Required Packages